siguealcongreso/aprende/docs/source/introduction.rst

 #.
 Read from the request:

    - session
    - `n`, the name of the quiz file.
-In the POST data.
+It is obtained from the POST data.

 #.
 Check that the quiz file exists inside `quiz_folder`.
 Respond
    `HTTPNotFound` and return if needed.